 Now, do you know how to get your dog to stop barking at the mailman?
 To not fight with the dog next door?
 To not drool and pace when left alone?
 To Come when called, off leash, and in public?
 Or to get the kids to not run around teasing the dog?
 I really don’t think so.
 I figure it is my job to dig through all of this theory and then show you how to train your dog and fix behavioral issues.
 Obedience and behavior classes shouldn’t be like a college PhD class on biology, ecology, ethology, sociology, and psychology.

 I think it is a sign of a novice dog trainer when they focus on all this gibberish rather than fixing what is going on.
-Yes, I do believe a good trainer needs to know the theories of behavior and how to apply them, but I don’t think the average Joe needs to know, wasting precious money on information that doesn’t fit their needs.
+Yes, I do believe a good trainer needs to know the theories of learning and behavior and how to apply them, but I don’t think the average Joe needs to know, wasting precious money on information that doesn’t fit their needs.

 I have always tried to provide value in every lesson, not wasting people’s money or time.
 I translate this gibberish into simple English, and understandable examples and lessons.
 After over 20 years of training, I have developed a number of my own unique exercises to train obedience commands and to fix behavioral problems.
 The theory behind them is correct, but instead of using the “big words”, like “agonistic”, “allelomimetic”, or “determinants”, I use every day language that everyone understands.
 The people still get trained.
 The dogs still get trained.
 And life is good.